PatDaoust/PatDaoust/README.md

 working my way through the [Project Euler](https://github.com/PatDaoust/ProjectEuler) problems.

 Learning more about:
-* SQL
+* PL/SQL and procedure generation
-* APIs and how to build them
+* API developement and their many uses
 * building GIUs with tkinter, Kivy, and WxPython

 ## :sparkles: I've worked on